Correlations for symplectic and orthogonal Schur measures: Introduction

 \paragraph{Notations.} Throughout, we will use the notation $\Z' := \Z + \frac{1}{2}$ whenever dealing with Fock space calculations. $\{a,b\}:=ab+ba, [a,b]:= ab-ba$ are used to denote anti-commutators and commutators respectively. $A:=(a_1, a_2, \dots), B := (b_1, b_2, \dots), Y := (y_1, y_2, \dots)$ will denote \textit{alphabets}, a pedantic name for collections of variables (or, in physicists' language, for \textit{spectral parameters}).
 We will need finite alphabets for \textit{BC-symmetric} Laurent polynomials of the form $X:= (x_1, x_1^{-1}, \dots, x_N, x_N^{-1})$, and we reserve $X$ for this throughout.
 The letter $\rho$ will always denote a specialization of the algebra of symmetric functions $\Lambda$.

-\paragraph{Acknowledgements.} The author is grateful to Estelle Basor, Elia Bisi, Alexei Borodin, Sasha Bufetov, Patrik Ferrari, Christian Krattenthaler, Anita Ponsaing, Eric Rains, Arun Ram, Craig Tracy, Paul Zinn-Justin and Nikos Zygouras for illuminating conversations and references to the literature.
-He is most grateful to Michael Wheeler for kickstarting this project, for partly funding it, and especially for enduring, during numerous caffeinated conversations, the author's kibitzing on blitz chess\footnote{In particular, it is in the interest of the whole mathematical community that MW's blitz chess rating does not exceed two-thousand points by year's end.} and on early explorations into Fock space.
+\paragraph{Acknowledgements.} The author is grateful to Estelle Basor, J\'er\'emie Bouttier, Elia Bisi, Alexei Borodin, Sasha Bufetov, L\'aszl\'o Erd\H{o}s, Patrik Ferrari, Christian Krattenthaler, Peter Nejjar, Anita Ponsaing, Eric Rains, Arun Ram, Craig Tracy, Mirjana Vuleti\'c, Paul Zinn-Justin and Nikos Zygouras for illuminating conversations and references to the literature.
+He is most grateful to Michael Wheeler for kick-starting this project, for partly funding it, and especially for enduring, during numerous caffeinated conversations, the author's kibitzing on blitz chess\footnote{In particular, it is in the interest of the whole mathematical community that MW's blitz chess rating does not exceed two-thousand points by year's end.} and on early explorations into Fock space.
 Finally remerciements should go to the Mathematics and Statistics Department at the University of Melbourne, where part of the research has been conducted during the author's antipodal visit in early two-thousand eighteen.